Broad Ripple Park Carousel: Carousel composition

 The carousel is one of the three oldest surviving Dentzel menagerie carousels.
 (Note: The other two are the Spencer Park Dentzel Carousel in Logansport, Indiana and the Highland Park Dentzel Carousel in Meridian, Mississippi.)
 Thirty-one of its 42 wood-carved animals are horses, 14 standing and 17 jumping.
 There are also three goats, three giraffes, three deer, one lion, and one tiger.
 The single lion and tiger are typical of Dentzel-created carousels, as are the three giraffes; Gustav Dentzel's love of that animal resulted in all of his carousels including at least one row of giraffes.
 The animals are arranged in three circles around the central mechanism, alternating leaping or jumping horses with stationary animals.
 Typical for a Mangels-Illions manufactured carousel, there are 18 jumping animals, all but one of which is original; the horse that could not be found in 1975 was replaced with another Dentzel horse.
 Although the animals were not originally carved to display jewels, at some point they were so displayed at the amusement park, and thus the museum restored the animals on the outside circle with jewels.

 The mechanism powering the ride is a 40 ft diameter Mangels-Illions manufactured carousel, but it is uncertain whether this exactly matches the original Mangels-Illions mechanism.
 The whole assembly has a diameter of 42 ft.
-The organ, a 1919 Wurlitzer carousel organ model #146, is of a type designed specifically for carousels.
+The organ, a 1919 Wurlitzer carousel organ model No. 146, is of a type designed specifically for carousels.